Easy Tuscan White Bean Soup

 Creamy Coconut Twist

-Replace half of the vegetable broth with coconut milk for a silky, slightly sweet version.
-The coconut’s subtle tropical notes pair surprisingly well with rosemary and thyme, creating a fusion that’s perfect for a cool evening.
+Replace half of the vegetable broth with full‑fat coconut milk in step 5.
+The coconut adds a silky, tropical note that pairs surprisingly well with the earthy beans and herbs, creating a fusion that’s both comforting and exotic.

 📦 Storage & Reheating Tips